Five Warning Signs Your Supply Chain Is in Polycrisis Mode

 • Fund switches.
 Build option value with pre-authorised moves.

 • Track latency.
 Measure signal to decision to action.
-Compress it every quarter.
+Compress it each quarter.

 • Standardise language.
-Use STC, pathways and E×C across teams.
+Use STC, pathways and E×C across teams to reduce friction.

-Book a 30-minute discovery call and we will outline a pilot that fits your network, partners and governance.
+Book a 30-minute discovery call with The Signal House and we will outline a pilot that fits your network, partners and governance.